-As you may have seen, the Government has announced that Stamp Duty Land Tax (SDLT) will increase on second homes.
+As you may have seen, the Government has announced that Stamp Duty Land Tax (SDLT) will increase on second homes and buy-to-let properties.

 The official Government Autumn Budget Statement reads: